Elective surgeries restart after Anzac Day

 Some elective surgeries, IVF and dental procedures will restart after Anzac Day.

-State and federal leaders agreed on Tuesday to gradually resume elective surgeries due an increase in personal protective equipment and the slowdown of new coronavirus cases.
+State and federal leaders agreed on Tuesday to gradually resume elective surgeries as a result of an increase in personal protective equipment and the slowdown of new coronavirus cases.

 Most elective surgeries were suspended last month to free up hospital capacity to deal with the coronavirus pandemic.

-Other procedures to restart after the Anzac Day long weekend include all children surgeries, joint replacements, eye procedures, endoscopy and colonoscopy.
+Other procedures to restart on April 27 include screening programs, all child surgeries, joint replacements, eye procedures, endoscopies and colonoscopies.

-It amounts to category two procedures as well as some category three.
+They comprise all category two as well as some category three procedures.

-“Priority will be given … on the basis of clinical determinations by the relevant health professionals and that will occur in both the public and private system,” he told reporters in Canberra.
+“Priority will be given … on the basis of clinical determinations by the relevant health professionals and that will occur in both the public and private system,” he said.

 “This is an important decision because it marks another step on the way back.
 There is a road back.”